rwpenney/vl4s/README.md

 # VL4S (Vega-Lite for Scala)

-vl4s is a prototype tool for automatically generating a [Scala](https://www.scala-lang.org) library via which interactive plots can be generated conforming to the [Vega-Lite](https://vega.github.io/vega-lite) specification.
+vl4s is a tool for automatically generating a [Scala](https://www.scala-lang.org) library via which interactive plots can be generated conforming to the [Vega-Lite](https://vega.github.io/vega-lite) specification.